NCU-CC/Service-Location/location-client-jersey/README.md

 ### Build a *LocationClient* using *LocationConfig*
 ```
-LocationClient client = new NCULocationClient( config )
+SyncLocationClient client = new NCULocationClient( config )
 ```

 ### Call methods on *LocationClient* to fetch data from server